layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/introduction/_index.md

 ---
-docType: "Chapter"
 id: "introduction"
+title: "Deploying WordPress and MySQL with Persistent Volumes with Meshery"
 description: "Get started with Meshery playground"
-title: "Deploying WordPress and MySQL with Persistent Volumes with Meshery"
-lectures: 12
 weight: 1
 ---